ethereum-alarm-clock/ethereum-alarm-clock/docs/introduction.rst

 A good analogy to compare this smart contract to is an order on an exchange.
 When this contract "order" is called during the specified execution window, the contract will send the transaction as set by the user.
-It will also pay the account that triggered the execution and if a donation was specified in the data, a transaction to the beneficiary.
+It will also pay the account that triggered the execution and if a fee was specified in the data, a transaction to the fee recipient.

 These contracts are of the type called :class:`TransactionRequest` and are written to provide strong guarantees of correctness to both parties.